byte4RR4Y/MerlinSuite/README.md

 Steal Browser Data Function:
 An extremely invasive feature of this framework is the ability to steal browser data from infected systems.
-This includes bookmarks, passwords, credit cards and browsing history.
+This includes bookmarks, coockies, passwords, credit cards and browsing history.
 The stolen information can be used for identity theft or other malicious purposes.

 Keylogger Function: